Library & Knowledge Service FAQ

 A

 The libraries are normally staffed Monday to Friday 8.30am until 6pm.
-However, at the Royal Liverpool site you can access the Library outside of these hours using your ID badge to swipe your way in from the main Trust corridor.
+Our core hours being 10am - 4pm.
+However, at the Royal Liverpool site you can access the Library outside of these hours using your ID badge to swipe your way in via the Linda McCartney main entrance.
 Contact security if you need to have your badge activated.
+The Library at Aintree must be vacated before 8pm in the evening and can usually be accessed via your ID Badge from 6am.

 Q